-The crew signal for help by firing rockets and Point Adams, a nearby life-saving station, come to their aid.
-They bring the crew and two stowaways uninjured to shore.
-Little did the crew know, had they waited a few hours they could have walked ashore at low tide.
+They launched rockets for help and the nearly lifesaving station at Points Adams came to their aid.
+It was a dangerous operation but they were able to bring all crewmen and two stowaways safely to shore.
+Little did the crew know, had they waited a few hours they could have safely walked ashore at low tide.

-The captain stands and salutes his beached ship, saying “May God bless you and may your bones bleach in these sands.”
-The British Naval Court launches an inquiry and the crew is resolved of all blame.
+Captain Lawrence is said to have saluted his beached ship and said: “May God bless you and may your bones bleach in these sands.”
+The British Naval Court launched an inquiry into the wreck and found that the sudden wind shift and strong currents were responsible for the shipwreck and the crew was absolved of all blame.

 The Peter Iredale causes a local stir

-Over the years there have been squabbles over ownership of the ship.
-Private owners try to claim ownership of the ship and want to sell it for salvage, while local towns fight tooth-and-nail to prove it’s within city limits and leave it where it is.
+Over the years there have been numerous squabbles over ownership of the Peter Iredale.
+Private owners have tried to claim ownership to sell it for salvage while local towns fought tooth-and-nail to prove it was within city limits to leave it be.

 Since the wreck still stands in its original location today, it seems that the local towns have won the ownership battle.
-Hopefully, they will leave it for future generations to enjoy!
+Hopefully, it will stay that way for future generations to enjoy!

-On June 21, 1942, a Japanese submarine fires on Fort Stevens.
-No is was injured, but it causes a scare amongst the locals who fear further attacks.
-They lay barbed wire along the beach, even through the old shipwreck, and assign citizens to patrol the coast.
+On June 21, 1942, a Japanese submarine fired on Fort Stevens, a nearby military fort.
+No one was injured but it caused a scare amongst the locals who feared further attacks.
+Barbed wire was lain along Clatsop Beach and through the deteriorating shipwreck to deter landings.
+A citizen’s patrol was set up to patrol the coast.

 Exploring the Wreck of The Peter Iredale today